 Platform: cloud using any browser

-Pricing: free with in app purchases, 12.95 USD per month premium
+Pricing: free with optional in app purchases, 12.95 USD per month premium

-Unlike in Spark, in Canva it is fairly simple to find book covers straight from the main page, there is no need to work around it and go through the landing page.
+Unlike in Spark, in Canva it is fairly simple to find book covers straight from the main page.
+Therefore, there is no need to find a workaround and go through the landing page.
 The size will be, however, slightly smaller: 1410*2250 pixels – it is still accepted by stores, both as a separately uploaded and an embedded book cover.

 I also like the fact that Canva starts with a blank page, while Spark prompts you to use a template and modify it: I can already feel my creativity flowing just by looking at an empty sheet!
 You can, however, choose from countless layouts if that’s your thing.

-When it comes to settings, the number of options is definitely smaller; it also doesn’t help that you have to pay for uploading images or to use anything half decent from their database – well, nothing is free, is it?
+When it comes to settings, the number of options is definitely smaller.
+Additionally it also doesn’t help that you have to pay for uploading images or to use anything nice from their database.
+Well, nothing is free, is it?

-Probably due to the decreased customization, Canva is ridiculously easy to use: within only ten minutes I can already see some results.
+Probably due to the decreased customization, Canva is ridiculously easy to use.
+Within only ten minutes I can already see some results on my ebook cover.

-Would you switch from Canva to Spark?
+Would you switch from Canva to Spark for ebook cover design?
 Are you using them both?
 Or are you rather paying somebody for cover design instead of creating something as disastrous as my book cover?
 Share your experience in the comments.